massimo-zaniboni/asterisell-v5/doc/website/_build/html/_sources/installation.txt

   fab restart:demo
   fab install:demo
   fab restart:demo
-  fab connect:demo
-  # use `admin` `admin` for connecting to the web instance

-  # After playing with it you can destroy it
-  docker stop demo
-  docker rm demo

 .. warning::
    The first ``fab prepare`` command will be very slow because it will load a CentOS6 image,